-Production of these genomes will facilitate a new era in food safety by speeding the testing of raw ingredients and finished products, as well as by analyzing samples taken during outbreak investigations with a level of precision and accuracy that has never been seen and cannot be achieved with existing methods.
+Production of these genomes will facilitate a new era in microbial genomics by increasing the speed of genome production to near real-time directly from test materials with a level of precision and accuracy that has never been seen and cannot be achieved with existing methods.
 Genomics-enabled diagnostics with molecular tools for surveillance, risk assessment, and pathogen diagnostics directly from sample to genome result in hours rather than days.
 For example, samples from farms, processing facilities, the transportation chain, and supermarkets are the direct outcome of this project.
 Additionally, coupling this approach to culture-independent methods using capture/concentration methods provides a near real-time answer that is anchored in the DNA and RNA contained in an organism residing in the sample.

-Designed to directly address the lack of genomic information available to tackle new approaches for food security, this project embraces a new era of modernization of food security using cutting edge technology that is a landmark innovation in food microbiology.
+Designed to directly address the lack of genomic information available to tackle new approaches for public health, this project embraces a new era of modernization of microbiology into a forensic tool using cutting-edge technology that is a landmark innovation microbiology.

-4. This work will provide the basis of new diagnostic testing methods that leverages the latest in genomics technology to provide time-critical diagnostic assistance that will effectively halt the unfettered expansion of foodborne illness in the United States as well as globally.
+- This work will provide the basis of new diagnostic testing methods that leverage the latest in genomics technology to provide time-critical diagnostic assistance that will effectively halt the unfettered expansion of foodborne illness in the United States as well as globally.

-6. Isolates provided from world-wide partners, combined with the scale of the project, will provide the beginning of food pathogen forensics for use in a expanding world societies to increase food security.
+- Isolates provided from worldwide partners, combined with the scale of the project, will provide the beginning of food pathogen forensics for use in an expanding world trade stage.

-7. This project will assist in systematic definition of biomarker gene sets associated with persistence, serotype diversity, location, antibiotic resistance, pathogenesis, and host association.
+- This project is assisting in creating a systematic definition of a genome-anchored phylogeny, biomarker gene sets associated with persistence, serotype diversity, location, antibiotic resistance, pathogenesis, and host association.